zulip/zulip/docs/subsystems/performance.md

 endpoints important to scalability here.
 As a result, it is important to thoughtfully implement the data fetch code path for every feature.

-Further, a snappy user interface is one of Zulip's design goals, and so we care about the performance of any user-facing code path, even though many of them are not material to scalability of the server.
+Furthermore, a snappy user interface is one of Zulip's design goals, and so we care about the performance of any user-facing code path, even though many of them are not material to scalability of the server.
-But only the requests detailed below are worth thinking about optimizations with any cost in code readability to save a few milliseconds that would be invisible to the end user.
+But only with regard to the requests detailed below, is it worth considering optimizations which save a few milliseconds that would be invisible to the end user, if they carry any cost in code readability.

 In Zulip's documentation, our general rule is to primarily write facts that are likely to remain true for a long time.
 While the numbers